TSX rallies by most in a decade as investors cheer economic stimulus

 Hopes of coordinated stimulus from world governments boosted stocks globally .WORLD after several sessions of sustained, heavy losses on expectations of a global slowdown that could be prolonged.

-U.S. President Donald Trump declared a national emergency to help facilitate increased funding to combat the virus.
+U.S. President Donald Trump declared a national emergency over the quickly spreading virus, opening the door to more federal aid to combat the disease.

-The Toronto Stock Exchange Composite Index .GSPTSE, was up 8% at 13,520.53, recovering some ground after a record decline on Thursday.
-For the week, the index was on track to fall about 15%, its biggest drop in Refinitiv Eikon data going back to July 1979.
+The Toronto Stock Exchange Composite Index .GSPTSE closed up 9.7% at 13,716.33, recovering some ground after a record decline on Thursday.
+For the week, the index was down 15.2%, its biggest drop since October 2008.

-Nine of the TSX's 10 main groups were higher, led by a 10.1% gain for the heavily-weighted financial services sector, while energy was up 5.6%.
+Nine of the TSX's 10 main groups were higher, led by a near 15% gain for the heavily-weighted financial services sector, while energy was up 10.6%.

 The price of oil CLc1, one of Canada's major exports, had its biggest weekly slide since the 2008 financial crisis despite settling 0.7% higher on Friday, as the coronavirus outbreak threatened demand and crude producers promised more supply.